YangLi1/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - binary data. "it references nothing and is referenced only by tree objects."
-2. tree - TODO
+2. tree - Tree objects point to blobs and possibly to other trees as well.
+A tree is a new version of the same project after a commit or deviation from a branch
-3. commit - TODO
+3. commit - an update or change a branch.
-4. repo - TODO
+4. repo - the repository, where the code is located.
-5. hash - TODO
+5. hash - the 40 digit assigned algorithem that references to a work.